 Overall frequency of encounters with dead, sick, or injured wildlife in protected areas and their documentation when found during patrols

-Most local PADMs ranked encountering dead animals in the PA at least "Very rarely", 97.3% , and 76.1% of them reported their documentation if found during patrols.
-93.2% local PADMs ranked encountering sick or injured animals in the PA at least "Very rarely" but only 35.3% and 48.5% reported their documentation if found during patrols, respectively (Fig 2).
+Most local PADMs (97.3%) reported encountering dead animals in the PA (i.e., "Very rarely" or more frequently), and 76.1% of them reported documentating these encounters if found during patrols.
+Similar to dead animal encounters, 93.2% of local PADMs reported encounters with sick or injured animals in the PA (i.e., "Very rarely" or more frequently), but only 35.3% and 48.5% reported their documentation if found during patrols, respectively (Fig 2).

 Fig 2.
 Distribution of protected area data manager responses regarding the encounter of dead (blue), sick (red), or injured (brown) wildlife in the protected area(s) where they work and the recording (bright color) or non-recoding (pale color) of these animals when encountered.
 Green bars represent the proportion of responses that reported the recording of wildlife per wildlife category and encounter frequency.